Steven Kwan Preview, Player Props: Guardians vs. Reds

 Steven Kwan At The Plate

-- Kwan has driven in a run in 39 games this season (25.7%), including 10 games with more than one RBI (6.6%).
-He has also driven home three or more of his team's runs in three contests.
+- In 25.5% of his games this year, Kwan has had at least one RBI.
+He's picked up more than one in 6.5% and driven in three or more of his team's runs in three contests.

-- He has scored in 74 of 152 games this year, and more than once 14 times.
+- He has scored in 74 of 153 games this season, and more than once 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.